Epiccoder9163/grading-tool/README.md

 - Can only take image files (.png or .jpeg), no PDFs or other documents
 - Can only accept multiple choice or simple numerical answers, no special math characters.
 - Answers have to be boxed or highlighted for the LLM to find the answer correctly, otherwise it (probably) won't work
-- This program does need ollama to run, you can install it at https://ollama.com
+- This program needs ollama to run, you can install it at https://ollama.com
+- May have limitations grading (particularly explaining) longer and more complex single-page assignments due to the simple grading pipeline

 ## To Do
 - Suggest new features in the issues tab!